MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 [!INCLUDE[prod_short](includes/prod_short.md)] includes several built-in layouts.
 Built-in layouts are predefined layouts that are designed for specific reports. [!INCLUDE[prod_short](includes/prod_short.md)] reports will have a built-in layout as either an RDLC report layout, Word report layout, or in some cases both.
 You can’t modify a built-in report layout from [!INCLUDE[prod_short](includes/prod_short.md)] but you use them as a starting point for building your own custom report layouts.

 Custom layouts are report layouts that you design to change the appearance of a report.
 You typically create a custom layout based on a built-in layout, but you can create them from scratch or from a copy of an existing custom layout.
 Custom layouts enable you to have multiple layouts for the same report, which you switch among as needed.
-For example, you can have different layouts for each [!INCLUDE[prod_short](includes/prod_short.md)] company, or you can have different layouts for the same company for specific occasions or events, like a special campaign or holiday season.-->
+For example, you can have different layouts for each [!INCLUDE[prod_short](includes/prod_short.md)] company, or you can have different layouts for the same company for specific occasions or events, like a special campaign or holiday season.

-## Deciding on the layout type

 Deciding on whether to use a Word, Excel, or RDLC layout type will depend on how you want the generated report to look and your knowledge of tools for creating the layouts, like Word, Excel, and SQL Server Report Builder.